plone/volto/docs/source/client/future-improvements.md

 In this approach, Server-Side Rendering (SSR) is achieved by explicitly controlling the prefetching and caching of queries using the TanStack Query library in conjunction with the @plone/client library.

-The steps for this appoach are as follows:
+The steps for this approach are as follows:

 1. Collect all the query options (query key and query function) for all @plone/client action calls that want to enable SSR caching
 2. Trigger a prefetch on all collected queries and wait until resolution